krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 ### The solution and the big disadvantage - Warp Terminal

-Some of you probably know **Warp Terminal**, as it is on the market for a noticable period of time now.
+Some of you probably know **Warp Terminal** already, as it is available on the market for a noticable period of time now.

-The company behind it is advertising their product as a next-gen terminal and they kind of deliver their promisses, compared to the well known, classic terminals like iTerm, at least at their vanilla flavoured form.
+It is advertised as a next-gen terminal and they kind of deliver their promisses, compared to the well known, classic terminals like iTerm, at least at their vanilla flavoured form.

 ... those of you, who already know Warp, probably also know what the big disadvantage is,